lordmatt/matts-directory-books/README.md

 ### How long before my entry appears on site?
 It depends.
 I do not have a merge schedual established yet.

+### It looks like there are two author tags

+Yes.

+- item > author - that's who wrote the book
+- item > meta > author - that's who wrote the file about the book (you)

 ### Are there any limits on what my entry file can be called?
 Pleanty.